About GG-EDT/Why choose GG-EDT? Training and cases GG-EDT working area Current Prices Links Home/Contact info

-GG-EDT is an Equine Dental Practice set up by horse enthusiast Gary Wilson who has a desire to provide dental services to your horse using considerate methods and in the majority of cases, without the need for expensive (and often unnecessary) sedation and/or power tools.
+GG-EDT is an Equine Dental Practice set up in 2007 by horse enthusiast Gary Wilson who has a desire to provide dental services to your horse using considerate methods and in the majority of cases, without the need for expensive (and often unnecessary) sedation and/or power tools.

 So what is meant by considerate methods and why is that important to you and your horse?
 Our considerate methods are about treating your horse as an individual and with respect, working with care and consideration around his or her mouth, ensuring that we work with your horse to provide the best possible experience to the animal, which will mean better tolerance of future work.

 Too often, people work with horses in a manner that is either impatient of the horse's reaction, or is geared to simply getting through too many horses in too short a time - either of which can give a horse a bad experience making them less tolerant and in extreme cases contributing to ongoing behavioural problems with the animal.

 This is why so many people resort to giving sedation to horses to work with them, or choose to use power tools to make their job quicker and easier (which in the majority of cases require the horse to be sedated because of the noise and vibration generated by these tools)

 But are these practices really necessary or beneficial to the horse?
 We believe in a lot of cases, no. These drugs and practices are being applied to horses to make people's lives easier, but not necessarily the horses, adding costs to the owner and risks to the animal.
 Of course, sedation has its place in equine dental treatment, such as when performing major extractions of teeth, or for the very small number of animals who are so fractious, that applying treatment without sedation is dangerous all round, but these cases are very much in the minority.